female financial advisor talking to couple image

 • Providing clients with your most up-to-date contact information.

-Remember, to take note of the amount of questions clients still have at the end of the meeting.
+Remember to take note of the amount of questions clients still have at the end of the meeting.
 Observe whether they seem at ease or overwhelmed by the process of making financial decisions.
 Use those insights to adjust your approach accordingly for next time.

 Asking better questions leads to better answers.

-Like what you see?
-Connect in confidence with one our experienced consultants to learn how LPL can support your move to independence.
+Connect in confidence with one of our experienced consultants to learn how LPL can support your move to independence.